geotools/geotools/docs/user/library/jts/geometry.rst

 The circle arc is defined between coordinates 10,14 and 14, 10 passing through point 6,10.
 The example uses a PackedCoordianteSequence allowing an array of doubles to be used directly.
 Curve support is limited to 2D coordinates.
 A CircularLineString is returned in this case, a CircularRing would be produced if two or more curves were provided form a closed ring.

-Reading a Circle from WKT:
+Reading a circular arc from WKT:

 .. literalinclude:: /../src/main/java/org/geotools/geometry/GeometryExamples.java
    :language: java